The Impossible Ending, Explained

 Usually, such productions show how each character is willing to go to extraordinary lengths just to ensure their own survival.
 But somehow, ‘The Impossible’ is still able to catch us off guard, especially in moments where people ensure the survival of others.
 Even though Maria is fighting for her own life, she is adamant about Lucas helping as many people as he can.
 At the hospital, he even successfully reunites a father with his son.
 Another example is the camaraderie between Karl and Henry.

 Furthermore, at the end, when the father is finally reunited with his children at the hospital, Karl is happy for his friend, even though he doesn’t get to share the same moment with his family.
-But it is this very combination of solidarity and anguish in the time of calamity that extends the emotional range of the film.
-In fact, it really drives home the point that yes, while people will always strive to survive, it is human altruism that really makes a difference.
+But it is this very combination of solidarity and anguish in a time of calamity that extends the emotional range of the film.
+In fact, it really drives home the point that, yes, while people will always strive to survive, it is human altruism that really makes a difference.

 Daniel’s Significance